OFFTKP/felix86/docs/how-to-use.md

 Ready-made rootfs images are uploaded to Google Drive.
 Currently there's only one image, you can obtain the link from [https://felix86.com/rootfs/ubuntu.txt].
 Download the image and decompress it to a folder.
 That folder is now your rootfs.

+The images are built using the scripts in [https://github.com/felix86-emu/rootfs] and manually uploaded to Google Drive for distribution.

 ### Building your own rootfs

 Clone [https://github.com/felix86-emu/rootfs] and run the `BuildAll.sh` script.